-In cooperation with the U.S. Fish and Wildlife project on bioretention amendments with fungi and plants, King County is evaluating capture of polycyclic aromatic hydrocarbons (PCBs) in the same bioretention cells.
+In cooperation with the U.S. Fish and Wildlife project on bioretention amendments with fungi and plants, King County is evaluating capture of polychlorinated biphenyls (PCBs) in the same bioretention cells.

 The merging of these two projects creates efficiencies in storm sample collection.
 The project will use stormwater gathered from Interstate 5 near the Ship Canal in Seattle.